ericgalbarn/logistics-account-health-growth-analytics/docs/TechnicalDocumentation.md

 - **Logistic regression churn model** in Python (scikit-learn), using `recency_days`, `frequency`, `monetary`, and `avg_delivery_delay` (already computed in `mart_churn_rfm`) as features, to produce a probabilistic churn-risk score alongside the current rule-based RFM segment.
 - **Root-cause breakdown of the Shipped→Delivered funnel drop-off** — joining `mart_funnel` against detailed `order_status` categories to separate cancellations, fraud holds, and processing delays, since the current funnel treats "not delivered" as one bucket.
 - **Automated refresh + alerting** — BigQuery scheduled queries to refresh the mart views, paired with a Power Automate flow that detects accounts newly entering the At Risk/Lapsed segment and sends a summary notification, rather than relying on someone remembering to check the dashboard.
-- **Account drill-through page** in Power BI — a single-account detail view (shipment volume trend, on-time delivery history, risk-score trend) triggered by clicking a row in the risk table, giving BD reps account-level detail without leaving the dashboard.
+- **Account drill-through page** in Power BI — a single-account detail view (shipment volume trend, on-time delivery history, risk-score trend) triggered by clicking a row in the risk table.
+This was designed and prototyped during development but deliberately cut from the shipped dashboard as unnecessary complexity for the current scope — the account risk table already surfaces the individual `customer_id`-level rows needed for BD triage without an extra page.
-- **Filter cross-model relationships** — `mart_funnel` and `mart_cohort` currently sit at order-line and cohort-month grain respectively, which limits how cleanly region/date slicers can cross-filter them against the customer-grain `mart_churn_rfm`/`mart_ltv` views; a future iteration could add bridge tables to unify filtering across all four modules.
+- **Region slicer + filter cross-model relationships** — a Region slicer was scoped but not included in the final filter bar (kept to Segment + Order Date only), since `order_region`/`order_state` live on the order-line-grain `mart_funnel` table and don't cleanly cross-filter the customer-grain `mart_churn_rfm`/`mart_ltv` visuals without additional bridge-table work; a future iteration could add that bridge to support region filtering across all four modules consistently.